What is Insomnia? Defining on the basis of symptoms and duration

 - Specific medicines for insomnia (sleep-inducing drugs/pills) are usually avoided though sometimes a short-acting pill may be prescribed for a few days to help cope with or overcome sudden situational changes.

-- Alternately some medicines for conditions like cold and itching have sedating properties also, which may be prescribed to help treat both the underlying medical condition as well as give sleep.
+- Medicines for other conditions like cold and itching have sedating properties also, which may be prescribed to help treat both the underlying medical condition as well as give sleep.

 For long term (chronic) insomnia